Illustrated map featuring a 3 Day Itinerary at AutoCamp Joshua Tree

 Morning

-You might want to grab a double shot if you’ve had an early travel day—trust us, you’ll need it for what’s in store.
+You might want to grab a double shot if you’ve got a big day ahead—trust us, you’ll need it for what’s in store.

 Day One